 The military is politicised.
 Salaries of white-collar workers are cut.
 Bureaucrats and technicians are sent for work experience in factories and on farms.
 Dissidents come under attack from the government and students.
 School curricula are further restricted.
 Farm collectivisation is widened.
 Foreign travel is banned.
 The country is turned more in on itself, with thousands of bunkers being built along Albania's borders and in its interior as a defence against invasion.

 Hoxha calls for a regular rotation of managers to prevent "bureaucratic stagnation", "bureaucratism", "intellectualism", and "technocratism".

-As cultural traditions are broken down women are given equal rights and encouraged to take up paid work.
+Cultural traditions are broken down.
+Women are given equal rights and encouraged to take up paid work.
 Hoxha declares that anyone who stands in the way of the extension of women's rights should be "hurled into the fire".

 1967 - The suppression of religion intensifies.
-As part of the Cultural and Ideological Revolution, Hoxha calls on students to embark on a struggle against "religious superstition".
+Hoxha calls on students to embark on a struggle against "religious superstition".
 He declares that "the Religion of Albania is Albanianism".
 By May over two thousand churches, mosques, monasteries and other religious institutions have been closed or converted to other uses.

 Clerics of all faiths are imprisoned or forced to seek work in industry or agriculture.
 Decrees sanctioning organised religion are annulled.

-Finally, Albanian proclaims itself as the world's first atheistic state.
+Finally, Albania proclaims itself the world's first atheistic state.

 1968 - Albania denounces the Soviet invasion of Czechoslovakia and withdraws from the Warsaw Pact.

-1970s - As China starts to wind back its aid, Albania begins to broaden its contact with foreign governments, opening trade negotiations with France, Italy, and Asian and African states.
+1970 - During the 1970s China starts to wind back its aid.
+Albania subsequently begins to broaden its contact with foreign governments, opening trade negotiations with France, Italy, and Asian and African states.
 In 1971 relations are normalised with Yugoslavia and Greece.

 Nevertheless, the fragile Albanian economy goes into decline, reportedly resulting is widespread purges.